-We would all meet her a little before the class ended.
+We would keep eating, and then meet her a little before the class ended.
 Dom and I loved peeking at her through the dance class window.
-She came alive as she broke it down like she was a dancing star on Step Up.
+She came alive as she broke it down like she was a Step Up dancing star.

 Oi is now 23 and is about to move to Boston to study English and then go to grad school, and is still well known for her awesome dance skills, and her love of Moo Tot Gratiem Prik Thai.
 When she was here this summer we made it at least once every week!

 Garlic is one of Dom’s best friends, so of course we adore this dish.
 We how it uses garlic in two ways, fried garlic and stir-fried garlic.
 Thai Garlic and Pepper Chicken is one of my go-to weeknight Thai meals since it’s so easy, simple and packed with flavor.

 Try it today, and tell us what you think!

 Don’t forget to pin it up for next time!